 Free Press Unlimited believes that journalists and other media professionals can have a key role to play in effective media literacy programmes.
 They can help promote an understanding of the value of reliable information for society and of the role of the media in society.

 Furthermore, we have piloted an approach where young people are taught to interpret media content critically (understand that producing any type of media content involves making choices in what and how to display) by having journalists involve them in the process of content creation as part of a media literacy curriculum.
-This resulted in increased media literacy skills compared to the control group (publication of evidence still forthcoming).
+This resulted in increased media literacy skills and understanding of the value of reliable information compared to a control group.